-Chinese New Year will take place next year on the 16th of February and will honour the 11th Zodiac sign, the Dog.
-Chinese New Year is also known as the ‘Spring Festival’ in modern Mainland China and is the country’s most important traditional festival.
+Chinese New Year, or Lunar New Year as it’s also known, will take place on the 16th of February 2018 and will honour the 11th Zodiac sign, the Dog.
+It is regarded as the ‘Spring Festival’ in modern Mainland China and is the country’s most important traditional festival.
 The date has great importance worldwide as hundreds of thousands of people gather to wish each other good fortune and health for the year to come.

 Dogs in Chinese Culture

 Dogs are an important motif in Chinese mythology and are often depicted accompanying a hero.
 In the epic novel Journey to the West, written during the Ming dynasty, the supernatural being Erlang is said to have a heroic dog who helps him fight.

 Certain ethnic groups even claim to have a magical dog as an original ancestor.
 The Tiangou (‘Heavenly Dog’) has been said to resemble a black dog or meteor and is thought to eat the sun or moon during an eclipse, unless frightened away.
 In northern China, dog images made by cutting paper are thrown in the water as part of the ritual of the Double Fifth (Duanwu Festival) holiday, celebrated on the fifth day of the fifth lunar month, as a magic act meant to drive away evil spirits.
 Paper dogs are also provided for protecting the dead.